Explicit Solution to the Constant Radial Acceleration Problem: Time as a function of the state (implicit solution)

-We recognize in Eq.(\ref{eq:wkinds}) the Weierstrass elliptic integrals of the first and second kind \cite{byrd_handbook_1971}.
-We thus introduce the Weierstrass elliptic function $\wp(z,g_2,g_3)$ with invariants $g_2$ and $g_3$ defined as follow:
+Note in Eq.(\ref{eq:wkinds}) the Weierstrass elliptic integrals of the first and second kind \cite{byrd_handbook_1971}.
+Let's introduce the Weierstrass elliptic function $\wp(z,g_2,g_3)$ with invariants $g_2$ and $g_3$.
+For a complete treatment of Weierstrass elliptic functions one can refer to \cite{whittaker_course_1927}, it is here sufficient to remember that $\wp(z,g_2,g_3)$ is the solution to the following differential equation:

-For a complete treatment of Weierstrass elliptic functions one can refer to \cite{whittaker_course_1927}, it is here sufficient to remember that $\wp$ is a the solution to the following differential equation: $\wp'^2 = 4\wp^3-g_2\wp-g_3$ and that it is defined in the complex plane where it is holomorphic and doubly periodic with half-periods which we indicate with $\omega$ and $\omega'$.
-In this paper we will make use of the notation used by \cite{abramowitz_handbook_1964} when dealing with the elliptic functions.
-We also introduce the Weierstrass $\zeta$ function simply defined as $\zeta' (z,g_2,g_3) = - \wp(z,g_2,g_3)$, where the derivative with respect to the complex variable $z$ is indicated with a prime.
-For notation sake, the invariants $g_2$ and $g_3$ will be dropped and we will thus write $\wp(z), \zeta(z)$ instead of $\wp(z,g_2,g_3), \zeta(z,g_2,g_3)$.
-To solve the integral in Eq.(\ref{eq:wkinds}), the simple substitution $w = \wp(v)$ leads to:
+and that it is defined in the complex plane where it is holomorphic and doubly periodic with half-periods indicated with $\omega$ and $\omega'$.
+In this paper the notation used by \cite{abramowitz_handbook_1964} is used when dealing with the elliptic functions.
+Let us also introduce the Weierstrass $\zeta$ function defined as $\zeta' (z,g_2,g_3) = - \wp(z,g_2,g_3)$, where the derivative with respect to the complex variable $z$ is indicated with a prime.
+For notation sake, the invariants $g_2$ and $g_3$ will be dropped so that $\wp(z)$ and $ \zeta(z)$ instead of $\wp(z,g_2,g_3)$ and $\zeta(z,g_2,g_3)$ is used.
+To solve the integral in Eq.(\ref{eq:wkinds}), the simple substitution $w = \wp(v)$ and the use of the definition in Eq.(\ref{eq:defP}) leads to: